Pant/nextcloudpi-readthedocs/How-to-install-NextCloudPi-on-a-Raspberry-Pi.md

 Warning, this will permanently set the Raspberry Pi to only boot from USB.
 If you want this, follow [these steps](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md)

+NOTE: help needed to further explain the required steps in this section.
+If you are taking this path, please consider editing this wiki.

 ### Option 4: Install NextCloudPi on SD or external usb drive with Berryboot
 [Wiki/HowTo here](https://github.com/nextcloud/nextcloudpi/wiki/How-to-install-NextCloudPi-on-an-external-drive-using-Berryboot.)